 Transfer your Data between Computers

-Some users may choose to install the Standalone version of ACCOUNTS on two or more computers (for instance, one at work and one at home) and transfer their data back and forth, in order to get work done at home, or for other reasons.
+Some users may choose to install the Standard version of ACCOUNTS on two or more computers (for instance, one at work and one at home) and transfer their data back and forth, in order to get work done at home, or for other reasons.
 That is quite easy.
 However, you have to carefully arrange that changes are only made on one computer at a time, and the database is transferred back to the other computer before any changes are made on it.

 Please note that there is no way to merge entries from two computers!